weegreenblobbie/pycontrol/ROADMAP.md

 Make it work
 ^^^^^^^^^^^^

-- CameraControl commanding is currently kind of ad hock, each type of command on it's own port, unify this:
-  CameraControl listents for commands on a single port cammands must specify a uniue sequence ids so if the command has aleady been processed can be ignored commands must specify a command type, followed by command parameters so based on the type, CameraControl can process it.
+- Add intelligent sorting of camera properties for read_choices
+  - shutterspeed2
+  - iso
+  - fstop

-  Add a reandme in docs to document the commands.
+- Add a manual trigger button to the camera table

+- Disable camera table buttons if state == executing

-- Use https://github.com/nlohmann/json/tree/develop for sending telem in JSON format
+- Consider using https://github.com/nlohmann/json/tree/develop for sending telem in JSON format

-- When control state != executig, allow manual manipulation of the camera settings -- easy to view what choices a field has
--- add capture button to manually take a photo with current settings

 - Loading a camera sequence that fails, is not fed back to UI

 - When I load a camera sequence, i expected the sequence table to get populated in about 1 second.
 Currently takes a bunch of time.

-- Display the top 10 camera sequence events.

 - Persist the event and camera selection in a config file, so reloading the app auto loads the last selected event and sequence file.